Centril/rfcs/text/0000-uniform-generic-bounds.md

 let i: impl for<'a> Fn(&'a u8) -> &'a u8 = for<'a> |x: &'a u8| x;
 //                                         ---------------------
-//                                         regions also work
+//                                         lifetimes also work

 let j: impl for<'a, T: 'a, const N: usize> Fn(&'a [T; N]) -> &'a [T; N]
      = for<'a, T: 'a, const N: usize> |x: &'a [T; N]| x;
 //     ------------------------------------------------
-//     regions, types and const generics quantified together.
+//     lifetimes, types and const generics quantified together.
 //     We can optionally drop `T: 'a` and just write `T` because the
 //     outlives requirement is implied by `&'a [T; N]`.
 ```